top of page

 Bathing & Drying

-Bathing is only required 1 week before a show or as needed due to blowing of coat or being dirty.
+Bathing is only required 1 week before a show or as needed due to blowing of undercoat or being dirty.
 These dogs lack a "doggy smell" with a proper coat and are relatively clean dogs with natural protective oils in the coat.
-Using a force dryer when drying can prevent hotspots and matting
+Using a force dryer when drying can prevent hotspots and matting.
+The coat should be coarse, but soft and it is important to not use products that will weigh the coat down.
+While not required, regular full grooming every 6 to 10 weeks can dramatically lower the amount of brushing and shedding.

 Suggested Products: